-Yolemny Cruz joined Pellerano & Herrera in 2017 as a senior associate.
-She is a litigation lawyer with over 13 years of experience in complex criminal, civil, commercial, labor and administrative matters, which makes her a multidisciplinary lawyer to whom high-profile clients turn to in handling their most important matters.
+Yolemny Cruz joined Pellerano & Herrera in 2017 as Senior Associate.
+She is a litigation lawyer with over 15 years of experience in complex criminal, civil, commercial, labor and administrative matters, which makes her a multidisciplinary lawyer usually involved in handling important matters of high profile clients.

-Yolemny has also represented minority shareholder groups on matters of fraud, breach of trust and alteration of financial statements; she has elaborated the legal strategy for the closure of 190 food franchises nationwide with which she managed to mitigate claims risks for early termination of contracts.
+Yolemny has also represented minority shareholder groups on matters of fraud, breach of trust and alteration of financial statements; she has elaborated the legal strategy for the closure of 190 food franchises nationwide in which she managed mitigation claims risks for early termination of contracts.

-Her career was evaluated by Benchmark Litigation, that in 2019 and 2020 recognized her as a Future Litigation Star.
+Her career was evaluated and recognized by Benchmark Litigation as a Future Litigation Star in 2019 and 2020.

 Yolemny received her Bachelor of Laws, magna cum laude, from Universidad Iberoamericana (UNIBE) and in 2013 she completed her Masters in Civil Procedures from the Pontificia Universidad Católica Madre y Maestra (PUCMM).
 She has participated in various courses on topics related to legal strategies, civil and commercial law, family law, immigration law, labor law and social security, among others.